 Session policies can be applied to multiple objects within the same session.
-Because layering policies can be complex, you can use the Session Policy Simulator to determine what the outcome will be.
-Additionally, you could use the simulator to troubleshoot why a permission is not available when you expected it to be.
+The Session Policy Simulator allows you to determine what the outcome of complex policy layering will be.
+The simulator can also be used to troubleshoot permission errors, such as a permission being unexpectedly unavailable.

 - To access the session policy simulator, navigate to /login > Users & Security > Session Policies.
 Scroll to the bottom of the page.

 - Select the representative performing the session.
 This dropdown includes user accounts and rep invite policies.

 - Next, select the session start method.